-If you are resident in Bulgaria, you should exchange your UK licence for a Bulgarian driving licence at your nearest traffic police department within six months, after first registering with Bulgarian authorities.
+If you are resident in Bulgaria, you should exchange your home country license for a Bulgarian driving license at your nearest traffic police department within six months after first registering with Bulgarian authorities.

-The law is strict when it comes to drink-driving, with almost zero tolerance (0.05 percent blood-alcohol limit) and you could face losing your licence and even jail time.
+The law is strict when it comes to drink-driving, with almost zero tolerance (0.05 percent blood-alcohol limit), and you could face losing your license and even jail time.

-When driving in Bulgaria, carry your passport or ID card, driving licence, registration card, insurance documents and vehicle inspection card.
+When driving in Bulgaria, carry your passport or ID card, driving license, registration card, insurance documents, and vehicle inspection card.